Flyers' offensive problems continue in loss to Hurricanes

 They grabbed a 1-0 lead under six minutes into the game when Michael Bunting flushed a rebound.

 In the second period, after Konecny drew the Flyers even, Brendan Lemieux forced Scott Laughton into a turnover and jammed home the go-ahead goal for Carolina.
 As Hart made a save, the rebound shot toward the middle of the ice.
-Laughton tried to clear it from the dangerous area but was stripped by the former Flyer Lemieux.
+Laughton tried to clear it from the dangerous area but the former Flyer Lemieux was right there.

+"You watch the clip, I try to clear it off the wall, hits off a shin pad, goes right on his stick," Laughton said.
+"I don't know how many times that's going to happen again."

 Hurricanes netminder Pyotr Kochetkov stopped 28 of the Flyers' 29 shots.